Free People Search in the Congo

 Decades of conflict, particularly in the Eastern DRC, mean that humanitarian and religious organizations are often more effective at finding people than official government channels.

-The Congolese diaspora is a vibrant global community, with large populations in Belgium, France, Canada, South Africa, and the United States.
+The Congolese diaspora is a global community, with large populations in Belgium, France, Canada, South Africa, and the United States.

 Important Safety and Cultural Considerations